hf7a/ESP32-ham-combo/README.md

 **Unresponsive or Inaccurate Touchscreen**

-If the touch input is not working correctly after the first setup, or becomes inaccurate over time, follow these steps.
+If the touch input is not working correctly, follow these steps.

 1.  **Run Calibration from the Web Interface**
     *   Go to the device's web interface using its IP address.